gaberull/excel_gcp_mysql_webapp/README.md

 ## Demo

+Notes:
+- A demonstration of this application without sensitive data or ability to upload can be viewed [HERE](https://boolsa.io/censored_demo/index.php)
-Note: These images have been censored within the HTML in order to protect the information of the employees
+- These images have been censored within the HTML in order to protect the information of the employees

 ### Uploading an Excel File to the Database